scholachoi/SQL-projects/README.md

 LIBRARY_BRANCH: BranchID, BranchName, Address
 BORROWER: CardNo, Name, Address, Phone

-Now populate the tables of the database with dummy data.
+SQL scripts populate the tables with dummy data, with the following criteria:
-You must make a SQL script that will populate the tables.
-You may enter in whatever data you like, but must ensure that the following is true:

 1. There is a book called 'The Lost Tribe'.
 2. There is a library branch called 'Sharpstown' and one called 'Central'.